Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Methodology

 \section{Methodology}

 In this section, we describe our method in detail, including Channel-Mixing Module, Masked Autoencoder, and AU detection network.
-The overall pipeline of our framework is illustrated in Figure \ref{fig:architecture}.
-Encoder and decoders are based on ViT-Base and designed asymmetrical, i.e., 12, 8, and 4 layers in the encoder, RGB decoder, and Depth decoder respectively.
+The overall pipeline of our framework is illustrated in Figure~\ref{fig:architecture}.
+Multimodalities are fed into the channel mixing module to get the 3-channels output.
+Following a spatial mask, the patches are encoded by a ViT encoder.
+The set of encoded patches and three sets of mask tokens are processed by three decoders that reconstruct the original RGB, Depth, and Thermal respectively.